 The administrative team and staff will receive additional training on supplemental funding sources such as grant writing and community partnerships.

-On the next State of Florida ROI index publication, Howard D. McMillan Middle School will show progress toward reaching the 78 percentile of the Highest ROI Value.
+On the next State of Florida ROI index publication, Howard D. McMillan Middle School will show progress by increasing 1 percentage point for the Highest ROI Value.

 EESAC Compliance